vishnudev-p/EcomSalesAnalysis/README.md

 Monthly Sales Analysis::
 This segment converts the 'order_purchase_timestamp' column to a datetime format to facilitate time-series analysis.
 The month and year from each timestamp are then extracted to represent the time of each sale.
 Finally, the sales data is aggregated by month and visualized as a line chart to showcase sales trends over time.

+You can access the dataset from this URL-https://www.kaggle.com/olistbr/brazilian-ecommerce